The ballpoint pen is the most common writing instrument in the world, but how in the world does it actually work?

 It will take hours or sometimes days, but uncapped or un-retracted ballpoint pens will dry out.

 How to store a ballpoint pen

 Ballpoint pens should be stored with the point down.

-If the pen has a cap or retracts, always make sure to retract the pen or replace the cap to prevent the pen from drying out.
+However, if the pen has a cap or retracts, always make sure to retract the pen or replace the cap to prevent the pen from drying out.

 How to clean ballpoint pens